-9 Months - Jobseeker's Benefit is paid for a maximum of 9 months to new claimants who have at least 260 paid contributions since starting in insurable employment.

-6 Months - Jobseeker's Benefit is paid for a maximum of 6 months to claimants who have less than 260 paid contributions since starting in insurable employment.
+- 9 Months Jobseeker's Benefit is paid for a maximum of 9 months to new claimants who have at least 260 paid contributions since starting in insurable employment. - 6 Months Jobseeker's Benefit is paid for a maximum of 6 months to claimants with less than 260 paid contributions since starting in insurable employment.